BVladimir01/ImageFeed/README.md

 # ImageFeed App

 ## Overview
-An app for viewin infinite feed of iamges from Unsplash
+An app for viewing infinite feed of iamges from Unsplash

 ## Features
 - Scroll through feed of images
 - Add images to favourites
 - Visit profile
-- Dark theme support
-- Languge support (English, Russian)

 ## Tech Stack
 - **Language:** Swift